AntoineCezar/cookiecutter-pypkg/CONTRIBUTING.md

 ### Fix Bugs

-Look through the gitlab issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+Look through the GitHub issues for bugs.
+Anything tagged with "bug" and "help wanted" is open to whoever wants to fix it.

 ### Implement Features

-Look through the gitlab issues for features.
+Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation